Explicit or Implicit? Encoding Physics at the Precision Frontier: Explicit versus implicit physics knowledge

 \subsection{Lorentz-equivariant transformer}

 L-GATr~\cite{brehmer2023geometricalgebratransformer,Brehmer:2024yqw,Petitjean:2025zjf} is a transformer architecture equivariant under Lorentz transformations $\Lambda$ of phase space points $x$,

 It embeds its inputs into the space-time geometric algebra.
-In this representation, their geometric structure is manifest, and operations on them can be restricted its operations to preserve Lorentz symmetry, with the option of learning an explicit breaking.
+In this representation, their geometric structure is manifest, and operations on them can be restricted to operations that preserve Lorentz symmetry, with the option of learning an explicit breaking.
 The elements of the algebra are called multivectors, which can be written as

 This expression combines scalars $x^S$, vectors $x^V_{\mu}$, bi-vectors, $x^B_{\mu\nu}$, axial vectors $x^A_{\mu}$, and pseudoscalars $x^P$.

 The vector space is expanded to the geometric algebra through a geometric product, in analogy to an outer product.
 It constructs higher-order geometric objects through an antisymmetric product of the algebra elements.
 Specifically, vectors can be paired antisymmetrically to define the new basis elements $\sigma^{\mu\nu}$, $\gamma^{\mu}\gamma^5$ and $\gamma^5$.
 Together with the scalar basis element $1$, they define a decomposition of multivectors in grades, encoding the dimension of the objects.
 The notation reflects the close relation of the spacetime geometric algebra with the Dirac algebra, where both share the operational and representation properties, but the Dirac algebra is defined over complex space.